 Revenues.
 Total revenues increased by \$50.3 million, or 18.2%, from \$277.0 million in fiscal 2000 to \$327.3 million in fiscal 2001.
 The increase was attributable to increases of \$43.3 million, or 17.4%, in net sales and \$7.0 million, or 25.2%, in finance charges and other revenues.
-Of the \$43.3 million increase in net sales, \$22.7 million resulted from a same store sales increase of 10.3%, \$17.8 million was generated by eight retail locations that were not open for 12 consecutive months in both fiscal years and \$2.8 million resulted from increases in service maintenance agreement commissions and service revenues.
+Of the \$43.3 million increase in net sales, \$22.7 million resulted from a same store sales increase of 10.3%, \$21.8 million was generated by eight retail locations that were not open for 12 consecutive months in both fiscal years and \$0.9 million resulted from increases in delivery and installation revenue, offset by decreases of \$2.1 in other revenue sources.
 As in prior periods, the increase in net sales was due to increased unit volume of sales of approximately \$39.2 million and approximately \$1.3 million from higher per unit price points.
 Increased sales of the lawn and garden product line that we added in the second quarter of fiscal 2000 and increases in bedding sales and other new product categories accounted for much of the increase in same store sales.